devgateway/gtp/README.md

 ...
 And then for example in STS you can add a new Debug Configuration->Remote Java Application and specify localhost and port 5005.

-## Running dg-toolkit
+## Running GTP

-DG-toolkit is a package of several modules, among which forms and web are runnable.
+GTP is [DG-toolkit](https://github.com/devgateway/dg-toolkit) based, that is a package of several modules, among which forms and web are runnable.
 See the [forms](https://github.com/devgateway/dg-toolkit/tree/master/forms) and/or the [web](https://github.com/devgateway/dg-toolkit/tree/master/web) modules documentation for starting the project.
+UI20 module can also run independently with `npm start` command under ui20 root.

-### Use DG-Toolkit as a Docker image
+### Use GTP as a Docker image

 We use the recommended layout and configuration as described in the official documentation [by spring boot](https://spring.io/guides/gs/spring-boot-docker/)